YangRui2015/UWMSG/README.md

 # Uncertainty Weighted MSG for Offline RL with Data Corruption

-This repo contains the official implemented UWMSG algorithm for the paper "Corruption-Robust Offline Reinforcement Learning with General Function Approximation".
+This repository contains the official implementation of the UWMSG algorithm for the paper "Corruption-Robust Offline Reinforcement Learning with General Function Approximation".
+The code is based on the open-source library [CORL](https://github.com/tinkoff-ai/CORL).

 <div style="text-align: center;">
 <img src="/pic/figure_UWMSG.png" >